Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Our law firm understands how important it is to minimize conflict in divorce cases.
 When you hire us, you will not only get a lawyer who is skilled at providing the legal representation you need but also someone who will advocate for you and strive to get you a favorable outcome.

-The skilled lawyers at the Law Office of Richard Roman Shum will work hard to help you minimize the tension and create aggressive strategies when necessary to ensure that your rights are protected.
-Our experienced attorneys will handle your case with attention and compassion.
+Our team at the Law Office of Richard Roman Shum, Esq. works diligently to help minimize the tension and create aggressive strategies when necessary to ensure that your rights are protected.
+Our team can handle your case with the attention and compassion it deserves.
 We want you to be satisfied with the outcome and help you start anew.

 Divorce is not something that you have to go through alone.
 Family law attorney Richard Shum and our team of divorce lawyers are here to help you.